-If University approval is required, please contact Ms. Colleen Prior, Coordinator of Scholarships and Awards in the Office of the Vice Provost and Dean of Graduate Studies at 202-319-5571, or by e-mail at email@example.com.
+GRADUATE STUDENTS: If University approval is required, please contact Ms. Colleen Prior, Coordinator of Scholarships and Awards by phone at 202-319-5571, or by e-mail at firstname.lastname@example.org.

 The scholarship is need-based and provides students with a $7,000/year stipend, as well as a tuition waiver for dissertation guidance while they are receiving the award.

 Interested students should contact their school dean’s office to determine need-based eligibility and for all relevant application forms.
 The formal decision on the scholarship award is made by the Vice Provost and Dean of Graduate Students, and all awards will be distributed to students who share Professor Hyvernat’s passion for learning and legacy of hard work and dedication to their studies.